JBRC-ph/EmpowermentTechnologies/css-seatwork1-g10.md

 # Write your answers on a bond paper and submit at the end of the class.

 This seatwork will take approximately 30-60 minutes.
 You can test your code on your computer using Visual Studio Code and Edge/Chrome/Firefox.
-You get +30% credit if you upload your code to Github.com and configure GitHub pages on your project.

 # Preliminaries

 Create a new GitHub project named "seatwork".
 Create an HTML file named "index.html".
 Configure the project to use GitHub Pages.